 5. Displays Professional Characteristics: Reflects on practice, sets manner, dependability, confidentiality, language, enthusiasm for teach 6.
 Responds to Individual Differences: Ethnicity, gender, age, religion n, special needs, etc. 7.
-Is Aware of the Duties and Responsibilities of the Teaching Prof ession: Ple ase comment as to the BHSU student's readiness for student tea ching.
-Ready ☐ Ready with Reservations ☐ Not Ready Ple hel ase state suggestions for improvement in academic and/or profe pful to the BHSU student as he/she prepares for the teaching pro ssional growth that would be fession.
-Clin cal Educator's Signature Date BHS SU Student's Signature Date
+Is Aware of the Duties and Responsibilities of the Teaching Prof ession: Ple ase comment as to the BHSU student's readiness for student tea aching.
+Ready ☐ Ready with Reservations ☐ Not Ready ase state suggestions for improvement in academic and/or profe pful to the BHSU student as he/she prepares for the teaching pro Clin cal Educator's Signature Date BHS SU Student's Signature Date